What affects weight loss or weight gain?

 How many calories should I eat?

-Use our Diabetes Profile Tool to determine how many calories your body needs (at rest) to maintain current
+Use our Body Calculator link to determine how many calories your body needs (at rest) to maintain current

 body weight.
-Next, choose an activity factor provided below the body calculator results and multiply
+Next, choose an activity factor provided below the body calculator results and multipy

 this factor by calories at rest.
 The result is the amount of calories your body requires to maintain